 I’ve been asked numerous times: “Is your life better now that you’re married?”
-I’ve asked myself the same question and wondered if I was better off single?

 As the story goes, I was a single mom for almost fourteen years when I met my husband.
 Tying the knot for the second time unquestionably reshuffled my world, but did it make it better?